KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ## Introduction

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;The Taskflow AP,as we early said, makes DAG authoring easier without extra effort.
+&ensp;&ensp;&ensp;&ensp;The Taskflow API, as we early said, makes DAG authoring easier without extra effort.
 It also brings another facility: now it's easier to share data between tasks, without needing to pull and push XCOMs.
 The API has three main aspects.
 They are:
 </p>

 1. **XCOM Args**: now the result of a python function task is inferred and automatically passed as a XCOM.